TigerFusion/SDF-Planets/README.md

 <b>Keyboard Controls</b>

-Up, down, left, and right arrow keys to move.
+Up, down, left, and right arrow keys to move.<br>
-Spacebar to switch between SDF planets.
+Spacebar to switch between SDF planets.<br>
-Hold down left mouse button and drag to rotate the scene.
+Hold down left mouse button and drag to rotate the scene.<br>
 Press i to invert the motion of the player on the planet.

 Test it out here: https://tigerfusion.github.io/SDF-Planets/